bgentry/lock-smith/readme.md

 ## Why Locksmith

-Locking code is tricky and I like to write it once, verify in production for a year then never think about it again.
-While you should be using Zookeeper or Doozerd for HA locking, sometime all you have is a DynamoDB or a PostgreSQL.
+Locking code is tricky.
+Ideally, I would write it once, verify in production for a year then never think about it again.
-Locksmith was designed to be a simple lock algorithm that will work in a bunch of different environments.

 ## Hacking on Locksmith